-Brian was appointed as an equity director of DM Kisch Inc in 1992, and became head of the trade mark department and a member of Exco in 2004.
+Brian was appointed as an equity director of DM Kisch Inc in 1992, and became head of the trade mark team and a member of Exco in 2004.
 He relinquished these positions in 2008 to assume the Presidency of the SAIIPL after serving on that Institute's Council for several years.
 During his membership of the Institute, he served on various subcommittees and taught trade mark law to student members.
 He is currently still teaching final year trade mark law students.

 Brian is a senior adjudicator of the ADR-ZA Domain Dispute Resolution Authority.

+Brian was head of the trademark team and a member of EXCO from 2004 until 2008 when he was appointed President of the South African Institute of Intellectual Property (SAIIPL) in 2009.
 From 2005 to 2009, he was a lecturer and examiner in respect of the group 1 exams proffered by the Institute.
 He is currently a lecturer and examiner for the group 2 exams.

 His experience comes from a broad range of trade mark and related work, inter alia, trade mark availability searches and trademark filings, litigation in the Supreme Court of Appeal, High Court and before the Registrar of Trade Marks, in respect of unlawful competition, passing off, objections under the Companies Act and the Business Names Act, trademark oppositions and infringements, and to a lesser degree, copyright matters.